Skip to main content

 Register the runner

-The act runner can be registered by running the following command:
+If this has been installed using the binary package, the act runner can be registered by running the following command.

 ./act_runner register